FrontEndFoxes/curriculum/workshop/ch5.md

 ]
 ```

-Now error message looks better!
+Now the error message looks better!

-Let's add one more rule: name could not be shorter than 2 letters:
+Let's add one more rule: a name cannot be shorter than 2 letters:

 ```
 nameRules: [